mholling/nswtopo/README.markdown

 Pre-Requisites
 ==============

 The software is run as a script, so you will need some familiarity with the command line.
-It was developed on a Mac, should work fine under linux/BSD, and is worth trying with Windows.
+It was developed on a Mac, should work fine under linux/BSD, and hopefully also with Windows.

 You will need to install several open-source tools before running the script:
 * The [Ruby programming language](http://ruby-lang.org).
 You'll need the more recent Ruby 1.9.x, not 1.8.x.
 On Mac OS, Ruby should come with XCode when you install it, or you could use MacPorts.
 On Linux, just install Ruby using your system's package manager.
 On Windows, a complete Ruby installation can be [downloaded here](http://rubyinstaller.org/).